cambridge-ceu/csd3/systems/languages.md

 }
 ```

-to be built and run as follows,
+The program is built and run as follows,

 ```
 $ dotnet build